shivkumar98/OCP-Java-Examples/src/chapter_6/c_6_6_workingWithAssertions/README.md

 4) Preconditions: ensuring conditions are met before method is invoked
 5) Post Conditions: ensuring conditions are met after method is invoked

+* Assertions should not be used to check for valid arguments passed into a method